r-simmer/simmer.plot/cran-comments.md

-## Patch release
+## Maintenance release

-Bug fixes, fix ERROR on r-devel-linux-x86_64-fedora-clang, update to dplyr 0.7.x.
+Bug fixes and update to DiagrammeR 0.9.1 and tidyr 0.7.x.

 ## Test environments

 * Fedora 26 + GCC + clang (local), R 3.4.1
-* Ubuntu 12.04 + GCC (on travis-ci), R 3.3.3, 3.4.0, devel
+* Ubuntu 12.04 + GCC (on travis-ci), R 3.3.3, 3.4.1, devel
 * win-builder, R devel

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There were 1 NOTEs:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: ‘Iñaki Ucar <i.ucar86@gmail.com>’

 ## Downstream dependencies